 Member States case studies: policies for opening up education

-This goal is reached by:
+This goal have been reached by:

-- identifying and analysing national-level policies on open education in 22 EU Member States;
+- Identifying and analysing national-level policies on open education in 22 EU Member States.

-- Identifying issues faced by decision makers when planning policies on opening up education;
+- Identifying issues faced by decision makers when planning policies on opening up education.

-- exploring perceptions of policy makers on what national and EU policies are needed and of possible barriers to national and EU policies on open education.
+- Exploring perceptions of policy makers on what national and EU policies are needed and of possible barriers to national and EU policies on open education.

 The study is funded by the Joint Research Centre of the European Commission in Seville and is part of the Policies for Opening Up Education project (OpenEdu Policies).